 Japan has a notoriously strange relationship with drugs.
 The country’s zero-tolerance policy towards illicit narcotics, which stems from a post-WWII drug abuse and addiction problem, leads to an overreaction every time a national celebrity is caught with drug possession.
 Currently the country is struggling with rising cannabis use in Japanese youth who want to be “like foreign musicians,” and a recent advertisement showcases just how tone-deaf Japan can be when dealing with drug problems, despite being world leaders in various other categories.
 Now Japan says if you’re addicted to drugs, eat Udon instead.

-As first reported by SoraNews24, a recent print advertisement teaches kids how to say no to drugs by just eating udon instead.
+As first reported by SoraNews24, a recent print advertisement teaches kids how to say no to drugs by just eating the famed noodles.
 Now, udon is wildly delicious, but maybe offering thick noodles isn’t the best solution to stop would-be addicts.

 Here’s what the Japanese text reads in translation:

 Use our SUTEKI (wonderful) method to say no:

 Use caution when picking what you consume, like choosing good tempura

 Take some udon instead of taking drugs

 Kindly go home after you’re done eating